Skip to main content

 Considerations

-• Compounded versions lack FDA quality oversight — not equivalent to approved versions
+• Compounded versions lack regulatory quality oversight, not equivalent to approved versions

 • Breast cancer risk varies by hormone type, dose, and duration